Rottweiler Rhodesian Ridgeback Mix: Unlikely Family Champion with a Crest

 Ridgebacks are programmed to take action on their own and can be highly independent.
 Moreover, their bold and confident persona can be intimidating for first-time owners.
 Rottweilers can also be independent thinkers and willful, overwhelming their owners with their power.

 Your mix will need persistent and positive training from a young age from an assertive person who has leadership skills.
 Enlist professional help wherever you feel lacking or if you have doubts.
 Professional training works best in combination with your involvement so your dog learns she needs to still take direction from you.

 Approach guard training with caution as improper methods can foster unprovoked attacks.
 Take into account where you live as breed-specific legislation targets guard dogs and their mixes.

 Be aware that Rhodesian Ridgebacks are facing increasing bans, indicating that many people do not know how to effectively train or handle them.

-Your dog will be exceptionally smart, Stanley Coren ranking the Rottweiler and Rhodesian Ridgeback No.9 and No. 52 respectively, according to Petrix.com.
-In working intelligence, your dog will probably rank in the high 20s with Vislas, Giant Schnauzers, and the Cardigan Welsh Corgi.
+Your dog will be exceptionally smart, Stanley Coren ranks the Rottweiler and Rhodesian Ridgeback No.9 and No. 52 respectively, according to Petrix.com.
+In working intelligence, your dog will probably rank in the high 20s with Vizslas, Giant Schnauzers, and the Cardigan Welsh Corgi.

 How do you care for your Rottweiler Rhodesian Ridgeback Mix?